FloriPro/BetterMapCleanUp/ReadMe.md

     - zoom the image with _W/S_. refine the zoom with _w/s_.
     - _drag_ the image to the correct position on the map.
     - when you are done, press _Space_ to save the position and move to the next building.
+    - To better locate corners use _P_ to create one point that you can drag to move the image. using _P_ again will create a second point.
+Both will be anchored to the image and you can drag them to move and rotate the image (calculations are a bit off, but it works for now).
+Use _P_ again to remove the points.
+      - use _o_ to switch between the two points.

 11. after you have placed all the plans open `Add Positions` (http://localhost:3015/addPositions).
 This will create lat,lng positions for the rooms, and corners of the images.
 You will just need to wait for the site to finish processing.

 12. run `python 12_combineData.py` to combine all the data into one file.

+13. You now need to manually replace "EG      (3.
+Flur)" With "EG", "OG 01 (4.
+Flur)" with "OG 01",  "OG 02 (5.
+Flur)" with "OG 02", ... (in `data\bw1505\uniqueBuildingParts.json`). use `python 13_replaceNames.py` to do this.

-13. To Now finaly create the TileMaps cd into the mapTiling Folder and run `python main.py`.
+14. To Now finaly create the TileMaps cd into the mapTiling Folder and run `python main.py`.
 This will create the TileMaps in the `tiles` folder.

     ```cmd
     cd mapTiling